HeXuShi/HeXuShi.Extensions/docs/jumptocn.md

 [Demo site](http://jumptotest.killsb.com)

-change xx.com or xx.anything to xx.cn,help you jump to cn(china) domain suffix.
+When you use China mainland ip access, change xx.com or xx.anything to xx.cn,help you jump to cn(china) domain suffix.

 No longer based on this project https://github.com/lionsoul2014/ip2region/, But still very grateful lionsoul2014